 “As a growing number of states change laws to facilitate the use of medical cannabis, it is important that we have a strong foundation of research that can support evidence-based policies,” said AOA President William S. Mayo, DO.
 “Given the proven efficacy at treating certain symptoms, reclassification could reduce barriers and increase our understanding of how to safely and effectively use cannabinoid drugs for our patients, many of whom do not respond to other treatments.”

 The National Academies of Sciences, Engineering, and Medicine’s publication, The Health Effects of Cannabis and Cannabinoids, states there is “conclusive or substantial evidence that cannabis or cannabinoids are effective for treatment for chronic pain in adults, antiemetic in the treatment of chemotherapy-induced nausea and vomiting, and improving patient-reported multiple sclerosis spasticity symptoms.”

 The Controlled Substance Act of 1970 defines a Schedule I substance as having no currently accepted medical use in treatment, yet under the FDA Compassionate Investigational New Drug Program, federally regulated medical cannabis is distributed to patients with “serious diseases and health issues for their lifetime.”

 “This new policy is recognition of an evolving landscape and the need to support evidence-based policies that serve the needs of our patients,” said Dr. Mayo.
-“We call on Congress to end the restrictions placed on medical cannabis research by appropriately reclassifying the drug.”

 The resolution passed at the AOA’s House of Delegates meeting in Chicago in July.